Petersen family: Definition

 These transformations are so called because of the Δ shape of a triangle in a graph and the Y shape of a degree-three vertex.
 Although these operations can in principle lead to multigraphs, that does not happen within the Petersen family.
-Because these operations preserve the number of edges in a graph, there are only finitely many graphs or multigraphs that can be formed from a single starting graph G by combinations of Δ-Y and Y-Δ transforms.
+Because these operations preserve the number of edges in a graph, there are only finitely many graphs or multigraphs that can be formed from a single starting graph G by combinations of ΔY- and YΔ-transforms.

-The Petersen family then consists of every graph that can be reached from the Petersen graph by a combination of Δ-Y and Y-Δ transforms.
+The Petersen family then consists of every graph that can be reached from the Petersen graph by a combination of ΔY- and YΔ-transforms.
 There are seven graphs in the family, including the complete graph K_{6} on six vertices, the eight-vertex graph formed by removing a single edge from the complete bipartite graph K_{4,4}, and the seven-vertex complete tripartite graph K_{3,3,1}.

 Forbidden minors

 A minor of a graph G is another graph formed from G by contracting and removing edges.
 As the Robertson–Seymour theorem shows, many important families of graphs can be characterized by a finite set of forbidden minors: for instance, according to Wagner's theorem, the planar graphs are exactly the graphs that have neither the complete graph K5 nor the complete bipartite graph K3,3 as minors.

 Neil Robertson, Paul Seymour, and Robin Thomas used the Petersen family as part of a similar characterization of linkless embeddings of graphs, embeddings of a given graph into Euclidean space in such a way that every cycle in the graph is the boundary of a disk that is not crossed by any other part of the graph.
 Horst Sachs had previously studied such embeddings, shown that the seven graphs of the Petersen family do not have such embeddings, and posed the question of characterizing the linklessly embeddable graphs by forbidden subgraphs.
 Robertson et al. solved Sachs' question by showing that the linkless embeddable graphs are exactly the graphs that do not have a member of the Petersen family as a minor.